S3 EP7: Emma Doran

 Maybe I'm going to put a large sum of money.

-having listened to you talking this podcast can you bet on children becoming professional footballers it's probably not a good idea because i'll suddenly be at all of his matches just nodding just telling him just play better can you i'm hanging out in the bookies anyway to get that nice lighting so i think we should look into it and see if it's doable
+It's probably not a good idea because I'll suddenly be at all of his matches just nodding, just telling him, just play better, can you?
+I'm hanging out in the bookies anyway to get that nice lighting.

 And we have this shower.
 The thing about a shower is you never really regret it.

-So once you're in it.
-You never regret a shower.
+So, once you're in it, you never regret a shower.

+Yeah, it's like it really is.
 They've got like, you know, make remover and all that, but they've just got to keep rubbing your eye.

-Like they can dress it up any way they want but you've just got to keep rubbing the fuck out of your eye so do you pull your luscious lashes outwards i don't like the idea of that because it gets that sort of like
+Like, they can dress it up any way they want, but you've just got to keep rubbing the fuck out of your eye.
+So do you pull your luscious lashes outwards?

-And it just gradually does come off.
+I never used to take off makeup, and it just gradually does come off.
 And what I would do the next morning is I would just get like a wipe and wipe under my eyes.

-Like, that's what I used to do.
+And you're kind of like, This is kind of grand for today, like that's what I used to do.
 But now the whole thing is take off the makeup before you go to bed.

 He comes into the room and he starts going chilling with the big light on